TI Arm Clang Compiler Tools User’s Guide - 1.3.0.LTS¶

 This user’s guide documents the TI Arm Clang C/C++ Compiler Tools.
-The tiarmclang compiler is based on the open source LLVM compiler infrastructure and its Clang front-end. tiarmclang uses the TI Linker and C runtime for stability and reduced code size.
+The tiarmclang compiler is based on the open source LLVM compiler infrastructure and its Clang front-end. tiarmclang uses the TI Linker and C runtime, which provide additional benefits for stability and reduced code size.
 Benefits of tiarmclang include:

 - Excellent C/C++ standards support